ShinChven/potg_meme/readme.md

 - One of Admob's requirements.

 ### ANALYTICS
 Starting from v1.3.3, the app collects anonymous informations to help developer know how people are using it.
-No privacy information collected.
+No privacy are information collected.

 ### CONTACT ME
 shinchven#gmail.com